-- acquiring and enhancing 500 acres on the Samish Flats near Edison. - excavating hundreds of acres on the Columbia Basin Wildlife Area for breeding waterfowl. - contracting with landowners in the Chehalis River Valley for habitat enhancement and access.
+- acquiring and enhancing 500 acres on the Samish Flats near Edison. - excavating hundreds of acres on the Columbia Basin Wildlife Area for breeding waterfowl. - creating wetlands and enhancing goose forage on the Vancouver and Shillapoo Lake Wildlife Areas.

-WDFW has also used revenues from stamps and artwork to fund cooperative habitat projects with Unlimited, Ducks Washington Waterfowl Association, Inc., Audubon Society, and many local sports groups.
+WDFW has also used revenues from stamps and artwork to fund cooperative habitat projects with Ducks Unlimited, Washington Waterfowl Association, Inc., Audubon Society, and many local sports groups.
 Funding is available for projects to benefit waterfowl production (contact (360) 902-2522).
 Development of projects to benefit other migratory birds is underway (e.g. dove projects).